Grantham Mayo Van Otterloo & Co. LLC Purchases 127,400 Shares of Consolidated Edison, Inc. (NYSE:ED)

 Grantham Mayo Van Otterloo & Co.
-LLC lifted its position in shares of Consolidated Edison, Inc. (NYSE:ED) by 400.6% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 159,200 shares of the utilities provider’s stock after purchasing an additional 127,400 shares during the period.
+LLC increased its stake in shares of Consolidated Edison, Inc. (NYSE:ED) by 400.6% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 159,200 shares of the utilities provider’s stock after buying an additional 127,400 shares during the period.
 Grantham Mayo Van Otterloo & Co.
-LLC’s holdings in Consolidated Edison were worth $11,418,000 as of its most recent filing with the Securities and Exchange Commission.
+LLC’s holdings in Consolidated Edison were worth $11,418,000 at the end of the most recent quarter.

-Other large investors have also recently added to or reduced their stakes in the company.
-Stratos Wealth Advisors LLC grew its holdings in shares of Consolidated Edison by 20.4% during the second quarter.
-Stratos Wealth Advisors LLC now owns 21,095 shares of the utilities provider’s stock worth $1,513,000 after purchasing an additional 3,568 shares during the last quarter.
-Lazard Asset Management LLC lifted its stake in shares of Consolidated Edison by 47.1% in the first quarter.
-Lazard Asset Management LLC now owns 9,199,814 shares of the utilities provider’s stock worth $688,145,000 after acquiring an additional 2,946,774 shares during the period.
-Clearbridge Investments LLC lifted its stake in shares of Consolidated Edison by 28.2% in the first quarter.
-Clearbridge Investments LLC now owns 27,425 shares of the utilities provider’s stock worth $2,051,000 after acquiring an additional 6,029 shares during the period.
-Teacher Retirement System of Texas lifted its stake in shares of Consolidated Edison by 22.4% in the first quarter.
-Teacher Retirement System of Texas now owns 37,255 shares of the utilities provider’s stock worth $2,787,000 after acquiring an additional 6,823 shares during the period.
-Finally, Panagora Asset Management Inc. lifted its stake in shares of Consolidated Edison by 13.9% in the first quarter.
-Panagora Asset Management Inc. now owns 171,386 shares of the utilities provider’s stock worth $12,819,000 after acquiring an additional 20,954 shares during the period.
-Institutional investors own 60.91% of the company’s stock.
+A number of other hedge funds and other institutional investors also recently modified their holdings of the stock.
+Xponance Inc. lifted its position in Consolidated Edison by 29.8% during the 2nd quarter.
+Xponance Inc. now owns 18,929 shares of the utilities provider’s stock worth $1,358,000 after buying an additional 4,350 shares in the last quarter.
+Monashee Investment Management LLC acquired a new position in Consolidated Edison during the 2nd quarter worth about $5,379,000.
+Connor Clark & Lunn Investment Management Ltd. lifted its position in Consolidated Edison by 513.9% during the 2nd quarter.
+Connor Clark & Lunn Investment Management Ltd. now owns 91,383 shares of the utilities provider’s stock valued at $6,554,000 after purchasing an additional 76,498 shares during the period.
+Te Ahumairangi Investment Management Ltd lifted its position in Consolidated Edison by 22.3% during the 2nd quarter.
+Te Ahumairangi Investment Management Ltd now owns 69,601 shares of the utilities provider’s stock valued at $4,992,000 after purchasing an additional 12,700 shares during the period.
+Finally, Mutual Advisors LLC lifted its position in Consolidated Edison by 77.6% during the 2nd quarter.
+Mutual Advisors LLC now owns 6,481 shares of the utilities provider’s stock valued at $465,000 after purchasing an additional 2,832 shares during the period.
+Institutional investors and hedge funds own 60.91% of the company’s stock.

-A number of equities analysts recently commented on the company.
-Morgan Stanley cut their price objective on Consolidated Edison from $76.00 to $74.00 and set an “underweight” rating on the stock in a research note on Friday, September 17th.
-Mizuho boosted their price target on Consolidated Edison from $68.00 to $78.00 and gave the company a “neutral” rating in a research note on Monday, June 14th.
-TheStreet lowered Consolidated Edison from a “b” rating to a “c+” rating in a research note on Tuesday, September 7th.
-Finally, KeyCorp lowered Consolidated Edison from a “sector weight” rating to an “underweight” rating and set a $66.00 price target on the stock. in a research note on Tuesday, July 20th.
-Six research analysts have rated the stock with a sell rating and three have issued a hold rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Sell” and an average price target of $75.50.
+ED has been the topic of a number of research reports.
+Morgan Stanley cut their target price on shares of Consolidated Edison from $76.00 to $74.00 and set an “underweight” rating on the stock in a research report on Friday, September 17th.
+TheStreet downgraded shares of Consolidated Edison from a “b” rating to a “c+” rating in a research report on Tuesday, September 7th.
+KeyCorp downgraded shares of Consolidated Edison from a “sector weight” rating to an “underweight” rating and set a $66.00 target price on the stock. in a research report on Tuesday, July 20th.
+Finally, Mizuho increased their price target on shares of Consolidated Edison from $68.00 to $78.00 and gave the company a “neutral” rating in a research report on Monday, June 14th.
+Six investment analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Sell” and a consensus price target of $75.50.

-Consolidated Edison (NYSE:ED) last released its quarterly earnings data on Thursday, August 5th.
-The utilities provider reported $0.53 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.62 by ($0.09).
-The firm had revenue of $2.97 billion for the quarter, compared to the consensus estimate of $2.82 billion.
-Consolidated Edison had a net margin of 8.65% and a return on equity of 7.39%.
-On average, equities research analysts anticipate that Consolidated Edison, Inc. will post 4.21 earnings per share for the current year.
+Consolidated Edison (NYSE:ED) last posted its earnings results on Thursday, August 5th.
+The utilities provider reported $0.53 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.62 by ($0.09).
+Consolidated Edison had a return on equity of 7.39% and a net margin of 8.65%.
+The business had revenue of $2.97 billion for the quarter, compared to the consensus estimate of $2.82 billion.
+On average, analysts predict that Consolidated Edison, Inc. will post 4.21 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, September 15th.
-Stockholders of record on Wednesday, August 18th were issued a dividend of $0.775 per share.
-The ex-dividend date of this dividend was Tuesday, August 17th.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, September 15th.
+Stockholders of record on Wednesday, August 18th were paid a dividend of $0.775 per share.
+The ex-dividend date was Tuesday, August 17th.
 This represents a $3.10 annualized dividend and a dividend yield of 4.25%.
-Consolidated Edison’s dividend payout ratio is 74.16%.
+Consolidated Edison’s dividend payout ratio is currently 74.16%.

 About Consolidated Edison